-Once you try homemade almond milk, you’ll never go back to buying it from a grocery store.
-Making it is actually cheaper than buying it, plus it’s easy to make, full of nutrients and delicious.
-You can make it sweetened or not and you can adjust the overall creaminess by amount of water you add.
+Once you try homemade almond milk, you’ll never go back to buying it from the store.
+Making it is actually cheaper than buying it, plus it’s easy to make, full of nutrients, and absolutely delicious.
+You can make it sweetened or not, and you can adjust the overall creaminess by the amount of water you add.

 - Prep Time: 5 minutes